ctron/hot/README.md

     hot consume telemetry amqps://my.server:443 tenant

-You can use the following flags to configure the connection:
+You can optionally use the following flags to configure the connection:

 <dl>